aMOPel/nixpkgs/pkgs/build-support/deno/fetch-deno-deps/readme.md

 ): void
 ```

-We use these functions to construct the vendor directory.
+We use these functions from Rust to construct the vendor directory.
 We just need to pass tuples of `(url, headers, file_content)` to the function,
 where `url` is the original URL used to fetch the file, `headers` are the response headers for that fetch,
 and `file_content` is read from our fetched files from the Nix store.